 Program: B.M., Music

-The Bachelor of Music Option in Vocal Arts offers classical vocal students a full range of opportunities to develop their singing voices through individual lessons, choral ensemble, opera, oratorio and art song recital (entrance audition required).
+The Bachelor of Music option in Vocal Arts offers classical vocal students a full range of opportunities to develop their singing voices through individual lessons, choral ensemble, opera, oratorio and art song recital (entrance audition required).
 Capstone experience: one-hour recital.
-In addition, students take classes in French, German, English and Italian diction, as well as pedagogy, song literature, and performance techniques.
-Operas are fully staged and costumed, and performed in the original language with orchestra.
-Students who audition for the B.M.
-Option in Vocal Arts should possess a strong background in academics as well as in vocal and musicianship training.
+In addition, students take classes in French, German, English and Italian diction, as well as pedagogy, song literature and performance techniques.
+Operas are fully staged and costumed, and they are performed in the original language with orchestra.
+Students who audition for the B.M. option in Vocal Arts should possess a strong background in academics as well as in vocal and musicianship training.